 When the message is especially important

-Whenever you’re announcing big news around your business it’s best to create customized content that is tailored to each platform.
-This way your message will especially resonate with each of your audiences, and you don’t have to worry about this information getting lost in the shuffle.
+Whenever you’re announcing big news around your business, it’s best to create customized content that is tailored to each platform.
+This way, your message will especially resonate with each of your audiences, and you don’t have to worry about this information getting lost in the shuffle of the algorithm.

 If you’re trying to grow your following on a specific platform